youMetTem/LJvsHardSphereSimulationModel/README.md

 #### 3D Dynamic Visualization Output
 In addition to statistical analysis, this project also utilize `VPython` to render a real-time 3D animated visualization of the particle dynamics.
 This environment is used to conduct three distinct simulations to observe particles behavior.
-1. Equilibrium Simulation: In the standard setup, the Lennard-Jones potential system is simulated in a Microcanonical ensemble without external interference
+1. **Equilibrium Simulation**: In the standard setup, the Lennard-Jones potential system is simulated in a Microcanonical ensemble without external interference
-2. Lennard-Jones Potential Model Reaction to Rapid Quenching: to observe LJ's model particles behavior upon rapid temperature drops, the simulation introduces a time-dependent cooling mechanism.
+2. **Lennard-Jones Potential Model Reaction to Rapid Quenching**: to observe LJ's model particles behavior upon rapid temperature drops, the simulation introduces a time-dependent cooling mechanism.

    At every time step, the velocity vectors of all particles are scaled by a damping factor $\lambda < 1$, draining kinetic energy from the system over time:

 $$
-v_{new} = v_{old} * \lambda (t)
+v_{new} = v_{old} \times \lambda (t)
 $$

 3. Hard-Sphere Model Reaction to Rapid Quenching: The same cooling mechanism from `2.` is applied to be observed and compare